 You may want to have a big-picture five year goal and then break that down to goals for the first year, years two-three, and so on.
 As you set your goals, think about the consequences of not achieving them.
 Understanding what will happen if you don't meet your goals is as important as setting them.

 Achieving each of your goals involves a series of steps.
 Some steps will be more important than others.
-Prioritize which steps are absolutely essential to realizing your goals and which are helpful but not as critical.
+Prioritize which steps are essential to realizing your goals and which are helpful but not as critical.

 Recognize what's Distracting you

-As we said, it's easy to become distracted so take a look at what's getting in the way of staying on track.
+It's easy to become distracted so take a look at what's getting in the way of staying on track.
 It may be that you need to plan your time differently.
 You might want to set aside certain hours in the day to take phone calls, check emails or meet with vendors so you won't be distracted.

-It's also easy to put off new business, for example, because you tell yourself you have no time during the day or week with so much on your plate to get out and network.
+It's also easy to put off a new business, for example, because you tell yourself you have no time during the day or week with so much on your plate to get out and network.
 You need to make time to get out and make new contacts.

 Review your Progress

-Periodically check in and see where you are relative to meeting your goals.
+Periodically check-in and see where you are relative to meeting your goals.
 You may need to make changes.